Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: Design

-The relative thicknesses of the active and passive layers is subject to an optimization that is outlined in Sec.~\ref{sec:optimization}.
-Depending on the objective, the optimal configuration varies.
-MuID at large muon momenta requires more absorption length, while energy reconstruction becomes more precise with thicker active layers, as long as the shower is contained in the hKLM.
-There is a minimum amount of steel that has to be available in the flux return in order to contain the full magnetic field, which in turn depends on the chosen magnet strength and geometry, as well as constraints on the fringe fields around the detector.
-A reasonable assumption for a 1.5-T magnet in our case is a minimum of at least $\sim$ 50\% steel in the hKLM.
-For comparison, in the CORE design for a 3-T solenoid, which followed as a more compact version of the Belle KLM design (which in turn was optimized for muon detection), an insertion gap of 21.5 mm and 55.5 mm thick steel plates was used.
-This corresponds to about 72\% steel.
 The active layers of the hKLM consist of scintillator strips positioned along the $z$ (beam-axis) direction and are directly read out with SiPMs on both sides.
-This is at variance to the Belle II KLM, which uses wavelength shifting fibers running in the cross-sectional middle along the length of the strips, with two planes of strips per layer in order to reconstruct a 2D point.
+This is at variance to the Belle II KLM, with a single SiPM reading out one end of a WLS fiber running in the cross-sectional middle along the length of the strips, with two planes of strips per layer in order to reconstruct a 2D point.
 Here we use timing from the readout located at the two ends to locate the hit along the strip.
-We plan to investigate, using pulse shape discrimination techniques, the resolving of double hits and provide information on the shower shape; the multiplicity and interaction rates at the EIC are moderate so that the probability of multiple primary particles incident on the same bar is low.
+We plan to investigate, using pulse shape discrimination techniques, the possible resolution of double hits in order to provide information on the shower shape.
+The multiplicity and interaction rates at the EIC are moderate so that the probability of multiple primary particles incident on the same bar is low.
 While the thickness of the active layers is subject to optimization, the width of the strips is taken to be 3~cm.
-For the purpose of accounting for the effect of SiPM coverage (packing fraction) on the strip ends, we assume from an initial strip thickness and chosen SiPM array, that this fraction stays constant as we vary the thickness during optimization studies.
+In order to account for the effect of SiPM coverage (packing fraction) on the strip ends, we assume from an initial strip thickness and chosen SiPM array, that this fraction stays constant as we vary the thickness during optimization studies.